 Is a vegan diet actually healthy?
 Will I be missing out on protein or essential nutrients?
 Will I enjoy it, or will I miss meat and dairy too much?
 I’m not much of a cook… what do I even buy on my weekly shop?!

-In this post, I hope to make all of this clearer as we consider the pros and cons of a whole-food plant-based diet.
-I worked through a lot of material on my journey towards veganism, including monster (but fascinating) texts like How Not to Diet and The China Study, as well as thought-provoking documentaries like Earthlings, Cowspiracy and What the Health.
+In this post, I hope to make all of this clearer as we consider the pros and cons of going vegan.
+I worked through a lot of material on my journey towards veganism, including monster (but fascinating) texts like How Not to Die and The China Study, as well as thought-provoking documentaries like Earthlings, Cowspiracy and What the Health.
 Whilst I would whole-heartedly recommend these, I completely appreciate that not everyone has the time or inclination to go to such lengths!

 With all of this information in mind, I want to boil it down and make it as accessible as possible so that you can start to make your own informed choices.
 From the bigger picture advantages and disadvantages, to my own individual findings from the past year, this is your research-backed, personally honest and definitive assessment of a whole-food plant-based diet.